Post-bailout Ireland turns focus to banking hangover

 Irish banks passed a Central Bank balance sheet assessment on Monday, but European banking stress test next year will expose Ireland to further risks, since if the state is still the main owner of AIB and PTSB it will likely be the only port of call if either needs to raise more capital.

-Larger European banks like Germany’s Commerzbank (CBKG.DE) and the UK’s RBS (RBS.L), looking to replace state shareholders with private ones, threaten to direct investors’ attention elsewhere, as could banks embarking on stress-test driven capital hikes, which accountants PwC last week said could top 180 billion euros.
+Larger European banks like Germany’s Commerzbank and the UK’s RBS, looking to replace state shareholders with private ones, threaten to direct investors’ attention elsewhere, as could banks embarking on stress-test driven capital hikes, which accountants PwC last week said could top 180 billion euros.

 Dublin knows it will not get all its cash back from the banking stakes, but a senior government official told Reuters getting value from them was a major priority for 2014.